In life, we frequently encounter monsters that block our path.

 This went on for a long time.

-It was not the kind of thing a tough kid from a tough neighborhood could share with other boys.
+It was not something a tough kid from a tough neighborhood could share with other boys.

-It was certainly not the kind of thing my father could share with his father, who would have thought it was just an excuse to do less work.
+It was certainly not something my father could share with his father, who would have thought it was just an excuse to do less work.

-And he couldn’t tell his mother either, because her life was sad enough.
+And he couldn’t tell his mother because her life was sad enough.

-So his plight continued: every evening my father collected and deposited the day’s trash, and every night he encountered the monster on his way back.
+So his plight continued: my father collected and deposited the day’s trash every evening, and he encountered the monster on his way back every night.

 He was a big strong boy, afraid of almost nothing, but the sight of the monster was enough to bring him to tears.

-One day my father realized that if he didn’t solve this problem himself it was never going to go away.
+One day my father realized it would never go away if he didn’t solve this problem himself.

-So he made up his mind that that night he would reach out and touch the monster, poke him right in the stomach.
+So he decided that night he would reach out and touch the monster, poke him right in the stomach.

 If the monster grabbed him and killed him, so be it.